pmeaney/roadcodeshowed/README.md

+# The Road Code Showed

-# A site to accompany a business card, with key resources on learning Application Development, User Interface Design, etc.
+#### A site & business card for sharing key resources to learn Application Development, User Interface Design, and other IT skills etc.

 Live at: https://roadcodeshowed.vercel.app/